abhijitshyamal005/Backend-Assignment-_Serri/backend/README.md

 - `PORT` — Server port (default: 3000)
 - `FETCH_INTERVAL` — Fetch interval in ms (default: 10000)

+## Docker

+A `Dockerfile` and `docker-compose.yml` are provided for easy setup.
+See below for usage instructions.

+---

+For frontend instructions, see `frontend/README.md`.

 ## Notes
 - Make sure your API keys have YouTube Data API v3 enabled.
 - The fetcher will rotate API keys if quota is exhausted.